-Your AC equipment uses a chemical refrigerant to shift heat within your residence outside.
+Your AC unit uses a chemical refrigerant to transfer heat within your house outside.
 This makes your home chilly and relaxing.
-The kind of refrigerant used in residential air conditioner has switched several times over the years, keeping in touch with technology advancements and environmental considerations.
+The model of refrigerant used in residential air conditioner has switched several times over the years, keeping in touch with technology advancements and environmental regards.

-All updated home AC equipment in Hurricane run on R410a, also known as Puron.
-But this refrigerant will eventually no longer be made.
-This is because of a continued concentration on limiting chemicals known to negatively affect the environment.
+All modern home AC equipment in Hurricane have R410a, also known as Puron.
+But this refrigerant will subsequently be discontinued.
+This is a result of a continued concentration on limiting chemicals known to negatively affect the environment.

-To learn the “why” that causes air conditioning rules, it’s helpful to put it into perspective.
+To find out the “why” that causes air conditioning restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have air conditioners, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling functions.